 Your adoption caseworker will show you profiles of families hoping to adopt.
 All adoptive parents have passed screening tests, interviews, and background checks.
 Additionally, they’ve received adoption and parenting training.

 - You will look at pictures of the families and learn all about them.
 Then you will choose a family that matches what you’re looking for.

 Remember, your Birth Parent Counselor will be there to help you make these choices.

 - An adoption plan involves you throughout the entire adoption process.

 - You select the family that will adopt your baby.

 - You can control how much contact you have with the adoptive family and your child.

-- Your baby will be loved and cared for in a permanent home.
+- An adoption plan ensures your baby will be loved and cared for in a permanent home.

 Baby Safe Haven or Adoption Plan?

 Whatever adoption choice you make, your baby will be safe and end up in a stable and loving family.
 At Adoption Choices of Missouri, we are here for you as you make decisions about your unplanned pregnancy, whether you want to bring your newborn to a baby safe haven or develop an adoption plan.